 The proposed change, more visibly, is:

-Note that when transmitting multiple frames in a TXOP using acknowledgment mechanisms other than Normal Ack,"
+Note that when transmitting multiple frames in a TXOP using acknowledgment mechanisms other than immediate acknowledgement,"

 It does seem that the intention of this sentence is to explain that the recommendation for RTS/CTS protection is related to getting an immediate and explicit acknowledgment, which is not strictly the same as saying the ack policy is Normal Ack.
 Note that this pulls on a similar thread to the rationale for CID 1442 changes.